kevinyma/p_v2/_projects/reduct.md

 ![Alt](/img/reduct/starchild.jpg)

 The narrative centers around the genderless Starchild, an alien searching for their home planet.
 Starchild's ship runs on stardust, obtained by completing levels.
-This way, Starchild can hop from planet to planet, meeting the residents along the way.
+This way, Starchild can hop from planet to planet, helping the residents along the way.

 ![Alt](/img/reduct/aliens1.jpg)
 ![Alt](/img/reduct/aliens2.jpg)